01. Types of Statutes

 What is the time limit on mesothelioma claims?

-- The time limit for mesothelioma claims varies based on claim type and the state where the lawsuit is filed.
-For personal injury and wrongful death lawsuit time limits, plaintiffs can expect a range of 1 – 4 years.
-Some time limits go as long as 6 years.
+- The time limit on filing a mesothelioma lawsuit may vary by type and the state where the lawsuit is filed.
+Personal injury and wrongful death lawsuit deadlines generally range from 1 to 4 years after injury or death.
+In some instances, time limits may be as long as 6 years.

 -

-Are there compensation options if your statutes of limitations expires?
+Are there compensation options if your statutes of limitations expire?

 - Yes.
-Mesothelioma patients and their loved ones may be eligible for other compensation options if their applicable statute’s time frame has passed.
-Other options include asbestos bankruptcy trusts and VA benefits.
+Mesothelioma patients and family members may be able to file a lawsuit in a location where the deadline has not passed.
+They may also be able to seek money through asbestos claims options, like bankruptcy trusts and veterans benefits.
 An experienced mesothelioma lawyer can help patients understand their options.